Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 The schedule of early extinguishment and refunding documents the current year’s early extinguishment and refunding of bonds payable — including current refunding and advance refunding.
 For more information, see Schedule 2F.

-The bond schedules serve three purposes:
+The bond schedules allow agencies to:

 - Provide issue-by-issue detail for descriptive and debt service schedule information that is summarized in the notes to the financial statements.